Enter the Blavatnik School of Government and head right at reception where you will see the delegate registration desk in the foyer.

 Susanna Salts, Sales and Marketing Director - EDF Heat Pumps

-Dr Matthew Aylott, Electrification of Heat Strategy Lead - Department of Energy Security and Net Zero
+Jonathan Sweetman, Heat Pump Consumer Engagement Policy Lead - Department for Energy Security and Net Zero

 Mark Derbyshire, Managing Director (Sales and Marketing) - Groupe Atlantic UK, ROI & NA